AmirhosseinFazlikhani/MessageBus/README.md

 # EventBus
 A simple event bus that use RabbitMq.

 All events should be inherit from IntegrativeEvent.
-You can track events in logs with its unique id that is a Guid.
+You can track events in logs with its unique identifier that's a Guid.
 ```
 public class TestEvent : IntegrativeEvent
 {